Politicians call for Brexit deal vote

 Mr Davies accused the UK government of being in chaos and said he had no trust in its "ability to bring back a deal that will meet the needs of the people of Wales".

-"That means the people of Wales have to have the opportunity to vote on what the UK government does bring back", he said.
+"That means the people of Wales have to have the opportunity to vote on what the UK government does bring back," he said.

+He said that he would hope to hold the second referendum before March next year, which is the point when Article 50 ends and the UK is set to leave the EU.

+"It was poised on a knife edge, that vote, and in many parts of the country, people didn't vote for it," he added.

 First Minister Carwyn Jones has consistently said that he does not want to re-run the referendum campaign and that Wales and the UK should respect the will of the public vote.